ctohunt/ctohunt.com/.github/ISSUE_TEMPLATE/organisation.md

 ### What problem(s) does the organisation solve?
 Please keep it brief.

+### Why should the CTO join your company?
+What makes you stand out?

 ### Technology Stack - if you have/prefer one.
 Leave it blank otherwise.